BruteThought/UPnPLanScan/README.md

 # UPnPLanScan
-A UPnP scanner is a Python 3 program for scanning UPnP compliant devices on your local network.
+UPnPLanScan is a Python 3 program for scanning UPnP compliant devices on your local network for the purpose of security research.

 ### Features
 - Scan devices on your network using M-SEARCH